long distance parenting plan document with checklist of items to include

 No matter what you choose to have in your parenting plan, it’s important to always have a court order before you become a long distance parent.
 This will ensure that your parental rights are respected even if your co-parent is feeling less than charitable.

-This post will walk you through some of the things to consider in your long distance parenting plan.
-Once you’ve brainstormed through what you want in your plan, follow up with making it legally binding.
+This post will walk you through some considerations for your long-distance parenting plan.
+Once you’ve brainstormed through what you want in your plan, follow up by making it legally binding.
 Before you move.

-Your divorce agreement and parenting plan can include just about anything that you want it to include as long as either A) both parents agree to include it or B) If the other parent disputes it, the judge says it should be there.
+Your divorce agreement and parenting plan can include just about anything you want, as long as either A) both parents agree to include it, or B) the other parent disputes it and the judge says it should be there.
 The thing to remember is that this agreement, once made, will be very difficult, if not impossible, to change.

-MAKE SURE that you read, re-read and read again every single line before you sign anything.
-Make sure that you have considered every item you might need in a long distance parenting plan as well as possible and that you agree with everything in the final plan.
+MAKE SURE that you read, re-read, and read every single line again before you sign anything.
+Make sure you have considered every item you might need in a long-distance parenting plan as much as possible and that you agree with everything in the final plan.

 The child!
-If your relationship with your co-parent is contentious, in the thick of things, it’s easy to get caught up in how horrible the other parent is and how much you dislike them or how hurt you are by what they said or did.
-However, in 10 years or 20 years, those feelings will have subsided but their effects and the effect of the agreements you make now will remain.
+If your relationship with your co-parent is contentious, in the thick of things, it’s easy to get caught up in how horrible the other parent is, how much you dislike them, or how hurt you are by what they said or did.
+However, in 10 years or 20 years, those feelings will have subsided, but their effects and the effects of the agreements you make now will remain.

 When pondering a difficult decision regarding the agreement, always think ‘How would I feel if the tables were turned and that condition were imposed upon me?’.
 Or ‘How would that condition affect my relationship with my child if it were imposed upon me?’
 If you wouldn’t want that condition put upon you, it’s worth considering not imposing it upon your co-parent.